Drought and a Prayer for Mercy

 And they cover their heads.

-5The doe in the field has given birth only to abandon her young
+5For even the doe in the field has given birth only to abandon her young,

 Because there is no grass.

-6And the wild donkeys stand on the barren heights;
+6The wild donkeys stand on the bare heights;

 They pant for air like jackals,